-As a measure thus to ensure effective and efficient management of ICT resources and processes, NLM has recently developed a Municipal Corporate Governance of Information and Communication Technology Policy.
-In turn, this will aid the municipality in achieving the municipal goals and objectives.
-The main purpose of the policy is to align ICT functions to the organizational goals, minimise the risk ICT introduces and ensure that there is value in the investments made in ICT.
+As a measure towards ensuring effective and efficient management of ICT resources and processes, NLM has recently developed a Municipal Corporate Governance of Information and Communication Technology Policy.
+This will aid the municipality in achieving the municipal goals and objectives.
+The main purpose of the policy is to align ICT functions to the organizational goals, minimise the risk ICT introduces, and ensure that there is value in the investments made in ICT.

-The view of the Newcastle Municipality is that ICT should be governed and managed at all levels within an organizational structure and this is also supported by internationally accepted good practice and standards.
+The view of the Newcastle Municipality is that ICT should be governed and managed at all levels within an organizational structure and this is also supported by internationally accepted good practices and standards.
 With regards to municipal operations, the policy places a very specific responsibility on the Council and Management within NLM in order to ensure that the decision making process for ICT remains transparent.
-Such measures enable the municipality to align the delivery of ICT services with the municipality's Integrated Development Plan's strategic goals.
+Such measures enable the municipality to align the delivery of ICT services in line with the municipality's strategic goals as contained within the Integrated Development Plan.